 I love tacos.
 But my favorite taco is fish tacos.
 Tacos de Pescado originated in Baja California, Mexico.
 You can make fish tacos with grilled fish, steamed fish, or fried fish.
 I love them either way.

 This post may contain affiliate links.
-If you make a qualifying purchase, I will earn a commission.
+If you make a qualifying purchase, I will earn a commission at no cost to you.
 Thank you for supporting my small business.

 Of course, they are healthier to make them grilled or in the instant pot.
 And my instant pot is my absolute favorite kitchen appliance.
 I truly don’t know why I resisted getting one for so long.

-Be sure to use a lean flaky white fish for the best tacos.
+Be sure to use lean flaky white fish for the best tacos.

 And making them in an Instant Pot is the perfect way to make them… fast and convenient.
 The fish turns out perfect, too.